International Students: Home

 The International Centre at Memorial, located in the Education Building in room ED4007, provides assistance to exchange and visiting students at MUN.
 These students come from over 75 partner institutions around the world in order to study or research at Memorial for a semester or two.

-The International Centre, also offers outbound programs for Memorial University students who wish to study broad at one of MUN's partner institutions.
-You may even be able to get credits transfered towards your MUN degree - for more information on this option, please contact the International Centre.
+The International Centre also offers outbound programs for Memorial University students who wish to study broad at one of MUN's partner institutions.
+You may even be able to get credits transfered towards your MUN degree.
+Contact the International Centre for more information.

 For more information, you can also check out Go Abroad Memorial.

 Medical Care for International Students

 The ISA Office, as part of Memorial's Student Affairs and Services division, provides information about health insurance for international students.
 As of June 2007, international students are eligible for Medical Care Plan (MCP) Helath Care benefits.
 Students must have a valid study permit for 12 months or longer, and be attending a recognized post-secondary instiitution in NL.
 This coverage is not automatic, and students are required to apply for their MCP card.

 For more information about this process, you can go to the International Student Advising Office, which is located in Corte Real, room 1000A, in Burton's Pond.
 Or, you can check out the Government of NL's Department of Health and Community Services website.

 Memorial's Programs and Services

 Arrivals program, which provides new international students at Memorial with lists of recommended things to do both pre-arrival (such as requesting ISA's free airport pickup service and making decisions about housing) and post-arrival (such as attending orientation and picking up your campus card).

 Professional Skills Development Program, a free of charge program that's aimed at preparing (both undergraduate and graduate) international students for employment.